eigenbooks/bayes-missing-manual/_sources/worked-examples.md

   - [The Mony Hall problem](monty-hall)
   - [Art contest](art-contest)

 - *Base rate neglect:* This theme focuses on a key piece of intuition that is common with Bayes theorem.
 If the odds of something happening are very low to begin with, then most normal evidence is not strong enough to overcome the prior odds.
-Humans fail to understand this concept so often that it has been given a proper name 'base rate neglect'.
+Humans fail to understand this concept so often that it has been given a proper name *base rate neglect*.
 Medical screening tests, as introduced in the [solution process](process) chapter, are the quintessential example of base rate neglect.
 These examples further expand on the base rate neglect concept outside the context of medical testing.
   - [Librarian or farmer?](farmer-librarian)
   - [Getting robbed by a plumber](plumber)
   - [Smoke from a Fire or BBQ?](fire-bbq)